maurosrios/cross-tenant-health-audit-framework/CTHCF_flow.md

 fields=+lastSeenTms,+managementZones
 ```

-The framework does **not** run a second API call to validate the DXC Management Zone.
+The framework does **not** run a second API call to validate the Company_A Management Zone.

 Instead, it reads the returned `managementZones` field from the same response.